qshi47/Flow2QuakeDFN/README.md

 # Flow2QuakeDFN
 > [!WARNING]
-> **Early Stage.** This is not a formal release.
+> **Early Stage Code.** This is not a formal release.
 We're still working on a refined version.
 >
 > **Outdated Quake-DFN Version.** This is based on [Quake-DFN](https://github.com/limkjae/Quake-DFN) V1.0, not the most recent version of [Quake-DFN](https://github.com/limkjae/Quake-DFN).